There are 889 types of ticks recorded in the world, which can be separated into three families:

 The types of ticks which are more familiar are the Deer (Black-legged), American dog, Brown dog, Lone star, Rocky Mountain Wood, Paralysis, Hedgehog and Cattle tick, and these are associated with the more common tick-borne diseases in the USA, Canada, UK and Australia (such as Lyme disease, Ehrlichiosis/HE, Babesiosis, Rocky Mountain Spotted fever/Tick typhus, Tick borne relapsing fever and Tick Paralysis).

-All types of ticks are from the order Arachnida (like scorpions and spiders); they have eight legs as adults (four pairs), no wings, no antennae and range in size and colour.
+All types of ticks are from the order Arachnida (like scorpions and spiders); they have eight legs as adults (four pairs), no wings, no antennae and range in size and color.
 They are small parasites that feed on the blood of a host and their potential hosts include a whole variety of animals.
 Different types of birds, rodents, lizards, snakes, dogs, cats, deer, foxes, cattle (the list goes on) and also humans are all hot blooded meals for a tick.

 Most types of ticks are normally found in woodland, forest, meadows, farms and other areas of tall grass where the habitat supports their survival.
 To grow and reproduce, they must feed on a blood meal - so if there are plenty of wild animals to support them in their objective, tick populations can thrive.
 The parasites have four stages to their lifecycle (egg, larvae, nymph and adult) and the female adults are able to lay thousands of eggs after feeding and mating.